More about Zimbabwe

-In the south of the country in the Gona Re Zhou, Matopos and Bulawayo areas the weather can drop to freezing in winter but it is rare and it is always dry during winter.
+In the south of the country in the Gonarezhou National Park, Matopos (Matobo National Park) and Bulawayo areas the weather can drop to freezing in winter but it is rare and it is always dry during winter.
 This is one of the driest parts of the country and even in rainy season access is possible to many areas.

 How to travel Zimbabwe

-Victoria Falls and Kariba are connected by a very poor dirt road within the country and the domestic air link is recommended – there are two alternatives, drive on the Zambian side (6, 5 hours, potholed tar) or take the Kariba/Milibizi Ferry (22 hours along Lake Kariba).
+Victoria Falls, Chizarira National Park and Kariba are connected by a very poor dirt road within the country and the domestic air link is recommended – there are two alternatives, drive on the Zambian side (6, 5 hours, potholed tar) or take the Kariba/Milibizi Ferry (22 hours along Lake Kariba).

 The rail network is not extensive, serving Bulawayo and Victoria Falls best.
 The rail safaris between the two towns are very successful.